pactus-project/pactus.org/website/learn/blockchain/genesis/index.md

 ## Genesis Block

-The Genesis block is the first block in the Pactus blockchain, and it is created by the bootstrap validators.
+The genesis block is the first block in the Pactus blockchain, and it is created by the bootstrap validators.
 This block marks the beginning of the blockchain and serves as the foundation for subsequent blocks.

-The previous [block hash]({{ site.baseurl }}/learn/blockchain/block/#block-hash) in the Genesis block sets to 0, indicating that it has no predecessor.
+The previous [block hash]({{ site.baseurl }}/learn/blockchain/block/#block-hash) in the genesis block sets to 0, indicating that it has no predecessor.
-Additionally, the Genesis block does not have a previous certificate.
+Additionally, the genesis block does not have a previous certificate.

 ## Genesis Information